Code metrics - Cyclomatic complexity

 Inside the maintainability area is a rule for complexity:

-This rule issues a warning when the cyclomatic complexity reaches 25 so it is a good thing to have to keep you from having excessive complexity.
-You can learn more about the rule here: http://msdn.microsoft.com/en-us/library/ms182212.aspx
+This rule issues a warning when the cyclomatic complexity reaches 25, so it can help you avoid excessive complexity.
+To learn more about the rule, see CA1502

 Putting It All Together